ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 1. Navigate to [{{site.data.keyword.bpshort}}](https://{DomainName}/schematics/workspaces) workspaces.
 2. Click on the action menu next to the `vmware-tutorial` workspace.
-3. Click on **Delete**, check all the Delete options, enter the name of the workspace and click **Delete** to cleanup all the provisioned resources.
+3. Click on **Delete**, check all the Delete options, enter the name of the workspace, and click **Delete** to clean up all the provisioned resources.

 ## Expand the tutorial

 Want to add to or change this tutorial?
 Here are some ideas:
 - Create a fork of the `vmware-solutions-shared` repository and modify it to include additional virtual machine and update your Schematics workspace to use it.
+- Modify the Terraform template to add a firewall and [DNAT rule](https://www.terraform.io/docs/providers/vcd/r/nsxv_dnat.html) to the edge gateway to allow you to SSH directly to it.

 ## Related content
 {: #related}